voko421/ArabicaCliento/README.md

     ```bash
     dotnet build
     ```
 4. After building, your version of ArabicaCliento will be located at `ArabicaCliento/bin/Debug/net8.0/ArabicaCliento.dll`.
+Copy it to folder with MarseyLoader mods and enjoy

 ## Features